How To Stretch Your Piriformis & Why It’s Important For Dressage Riders

-It’s common for dressage riders to experience strain or tension in their piriformis muscle.
-Tightness in the piriformis muscle can cause and further pain elsewhere in the body.
+It’s common for dressage riders to experience strain or tension in their piriformis muscle, so in this article I am going to show you how to stretch piriformis and why it is an important area to focus on because tightness in the piriformis muscle can cause and further pain elsewhere in the body.

 The piriformis is a muscle located deep in the hip that runs in close proximity to the sciatic nerve.
 When the piriformis muscle becomes tight and/or inflamed, it can cause irritation of the sciatic nerve.
 This irritation leads to sciatica-like pain, tingling and numbness that run from the lower back, to the rear and sometimes down the leg and into the foot.

 When riding this muscle can become compressed and tight, especially if you are riding larger more wider horses.
 This is why it can be hugely beneficial to understand how to stretch it and include these stretches into your routine.

 In this video, I share with you some simple exercises you can do to stretch and release some of the built-up tension of the piriformis muscle.
 I’ll also demonstrate some effective foam roller exercises which will really enhance the benefits of these stretches.

 Lying on your back with your legs straight, bring one knee into your chest.
 Taking hold of your ankle, pull your leg towards to the opposite side.
 As you do so, you’ll feel a stretch in through your bottom.

 If the stretch is too deep, bending your straight leg may help make the stretch more comfortable for you.

 If you wish to intensify the stretch, bend your straight leg and place your heel on this thigh.
 Holding this knee, pull your legs toward you, deepening the stretch.

 Remaining on your back, take one knee over your body.
 Turn your gaze to the opposite direction and stretch out your arm.
 Allow yourself to sink down as your body eases into the stretch.